‘Here at Redthread, we don’t save lives, we change lives.’

 Having Redthread present in the Emergency Departments means that specialist trauma-informed youth workers are able to meet young people during a ‘teachable moment’, which is when trauma, fear and isolation can create an opportunity to reflect and accept support.

 This twelve week programme will help some of the most vulnerable young people in Birmingham to access support services and develop personal resources to help them break free from cycles of violence and crime.
-The interventions have helped to reduce young people offending, and re-offending, as we as being readmitted to hospital as a result of further violence.
+The interventions have helped to reduce young people offending, and re-offending, as well as being readmitted to hospital as a result of further violence.

 If successful, what will you use your LoveBrum funding for?